propelledanalytics/Tutorials/docs/index.md

 ## SparkSQL.jl release 1.1.0 announcement

-This post is announcing the release of SparkSQL.jl 1.1.0.
+This post is announcing the release of SparkSQL.jl version 1.1.0.

+SparkSQL.jl is software that enables Julia programs to work with Apache Spark using just SQL.

+Apache Spark is one of the world’s most ubiquitous open-source big data processing engines.
+Spark’s distributed processing power enables it to process very large datasets.
+Apache Spark runs on many platforms and hardware architectures including those used by large enterprise and government.

+Released in 2012, Julia is a modern programming language ideally suited for data science and machine learning workloads.
+Expertly designed, Julia is a highly performant language.
+It sports multiple-dispatch, auto-differentiation and a rich ecosystem of packages.

+SparkSQL.jl provides the functionality that enables using Apache Spark and Julia together for tabular data.
+With SparkSQL.jl, Julia takes the place of Python for data science and machine learning work on Spark.

 New features of this release are:

 - DataFrames 1.2.2 support
 - A new progress meter that shows time elapsed and row count metrics.
 The progress meter provides visibility to processing status when moving larger datasets between Julia and Spark.